 To keep clutter off of your desk, start by giving everything a “home”.
 For example, the stapler’s “home” is at the top right corner of the desk, beside a lamp and pencil cup.
 It may seem a bit extreme, but organization tactics like this will help eliminate clutter and give everything a purpose.

 Speaking of purpose, it’s time to get rid of those “just in case” items.
 You don’t need that extra stapler that doesn’t work or those scissors that are completely dull.
 They may have had a purpose at one time, but now they’re just taking up space.

 4. Get creative with storage!

-In a small space, it may seem like you have no more storage.
+In a small space, it may seem like you have nowhere to store things.
 Any options you do have are probably already being used to store inventory or important files.
-It’s time to get creative!
+That means, it’s time to get creative!